gauravkorekar/Tech-Chatbot--LangChain-Groq-Streamlit/README.md

 # 🧑‍💻⚡ Gaurav - Tech Chatbot (LangChain + Groq + Streamlit)

 An AI-powered **tech chatbot** built using **LangChain, Groq LLM, and Streamlit**.
-It answers only technical questions and provides a clean ChatGPT-like chat interface.
+It answers only technical questions and provides a clean chat interface.

 ##  Tech Stack